Icon-Agency/mdba-environmental-water/README.md

 * Optional components	(field_ew_optional_components, using Paragraph ew_optional_component)

 ##Water through time
-All Water through time data is coming from *waterThroughTime.json* and can be modified and expanded by changing the data in the JSON file using the following templates:
+All Water through time data is coming from *waterThroughTime.json* and can be modified and expanded by changing the data in the JSON file using the following templates.
+Changes in the data JSON file will update the visualisation automatically (cache clear may be required).

 ###JSON Example of water through time date